kgateway-dev/kgateway/docs/content/security/mtls/_index.md

           readOnly: true
 ```

-And finally, we add the 'gloo-mtls-certs' secret to the volumes, so that it is accessible:
+Finally, the 'gloo-mtls-certs' secret is added to the volumes to make it accessible:

 ```yaml
       volumes: